LauraMarott/SocialGraphs/index.md

 Furthermore, the [IMDbPY](https://imdbpy.github.io/) package is used to scrape the reviews from IMDb.com.

-To understand the data, the basic stats are explored.
+To understand the IMDb-dataset, the basic stats are explored.
 See the analysis [here](https://lauramarott.github.io/SocialGraphs/BasicStats).

 ### [Investigation of Actors](https://lauramarott.github.io/SocialGraphs/Actors)